Serious fire at Dominion Road restaurant

 Caltex staffer Ankit Vaghela said he was on his way to work at about 9.50pm when he saw the blaze.

-"It's massive, the whole roof was one fire," he said.
+"It's massive, the whole roof was on fire," he said.

 Fire and Emergency NZ were alerted to the blaze on Dominion Rd about 9.40pm